jahorinac/kurs/react-hooks/z-commits.md

 19 - useEffect() - execute code after component mounted
 20 - Context - simple example of Context
 21 - useContext - simple use Context.Consumer
+22 - useRef - used for connection with DOM, focus input field